setika13/Data-Visualisation/README.md

 # Data-Visualization
-This contains the data visualization projects and datasets as well.
+This contains the data visualization mini projects and datasets as well.